variablecolor/sdk/docs/android-quickstart.md

 ### Downloading Products
-Before products can be used (searched / browsed / search filters ), they must be downloaded and saved locally.
+Before products can be used (searched / browsed / queried ), they must be downloaded and saved locally.

-To download products, call this function and pass an instanceof `Products.DownloadListener`.
+See snippet below on how to download products=.

 For more examples, view the ProductDownloadActivity
 ```java